 Conceptual artist Toni Ross uses time-honored material and site-responsive installation to explore themes of political and social distress.
 Born and raised in New York City, Ross attended Wesleyan University where she studied ceramics and fine art, graduating with a B.A. in Film Studies.
 Her practice embraces fiber, installation, sculpture, and works on paper.
 Recent works include In Light Of at The Leiber Collection in Springs, NY; Today Cannot Be Tomorrow (2020) at C.A.R.E.
 Ltd; When (2020) for Drive By Art, Sanctuary Entwined (2017-18) at Longhouse Reserve in East Hampton; and April 13 (2016) at the Parrish Art Museum.
 Ross is also a member of the artist collective No W here.
 Ross lives and works in Manhattan and Wainscott, NY.

 New York-based artist and writer David Rhodes is originally from Manchester, UK.
-He is a regular contributor to the Brooklyn Rail and has published reviews in Artforum, artcritical, among other publications.
+He is an Editor-at-Large at the Brooklyn Rail and has published reviews in Artforum, artcritical, among other publications.
 He has paintings in the permanent collections of The Museum of Fine Arts Houston and The Huntington Museum, Los Angeles.
 He is the author of the monograph Bernard Frize (Lund Humphries, 2019) and has an essay included in the forthcoming book on the paintings of Peter Bradley to be published by Karma, New York, later this year.